ZerBea/hcxdumptool/README.md

 On headless opearation remove -DSTATUSOUT from Makefile before compiling!
 The entire status display will not be compiled.
 That saves CPU cycles and prevent ERRORs.

-It is theoretically possible to compile hcxdumptool for other systems (e.g. Android) and other distributions (e.g. KALI) and other operating systems (BSD) as well but feature requests will be rejected.
+It is theoretically possible to compile hcxdumptool for other systems (e.g. Android) and other distributions (e.g. KALI) and other operating systems (BSD) as well, but feature requests will be rejected.

 ### Android (example)